Samue1Ace/fieldsync-frontend/README.md

 # fieldsync-frontend

-This repository contains the front end code to the coding project.
+This repository contains the frontend code to the coding project.
 Make sure you have the backend microservice up and running first!

 # Steps
  1. Ensure you have npm/yarn installed and node.js

  2. Ensure you have the backend microservice running: https://github.com/Samue1Ace/fieldsync-backend

- 3. Clone this repository after the backend is up
+ 3. Clone this repository.

  4. Run ``` npm install ``` or ``` yarn install ```